AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-026-alessandro-castellani.md

 podcast_length = "1:22:43"
 podcast_bytes = "58731897"
 tags = []
-title = "Alessandro Castellani - Founder of the Akira Project and Lead UX Architect for Thunderbird at Mozilla." youtube = "" draft = "False"
+title = "Alessandro Castellani - Founder of the Akira Project and Lead UX Architect for Thunderbird at Mozilla" youtube = "" draft = "False"
 +++